icecr4ck/re-dojo/README.md

 # RE-Dojo

-Blog about reverse engineering, binary analysis and CTF challenges.
+Blog about reverse engineering and CTF challenges.

 ## How to write a new post and publish it